-In this article, we will delve into the use of the command prompt to open an RDP connection, enabling remote access, and managing Remote Desktop sessions in Windows 11.
+In this guide, we’re going to look at how to use the command line to make an RDP connection, turn on remote access, and handle Remote Desktop sessions on Windows 11.

 Page Contents

-The command prompt on Windows offers a quick and efficient way to establish an RDP connection.
-The mstsc
+The command prompt in Windows is a speedy way to start an RDP connection.
+You’ll use the mstsc

-command, which stands for Microsoft Terminal Services Client, is the key to this process.
+command, which stands for Microsoft Terminal Services Client, to do this.

-After opening the command prompt, you can type the following command to start a remote connection:
+After opening the command prompt, type this to begin a remote connection:

 mstsc /v:yourRemoteComputer